Delta Serpentis

-Delta Serpentis, Latinized from δ Serpentis, is a binary star system in the constellation Serpens, in its head (Serpens Caput).
+Delta Serpentis, Latinized from δ Serpentis, is a hierarchical triple star system in the constellation Serpens, in its head (Serpens Caput).
 The light from the two stars in the system give a combined apparent magnitude of +3.80, which is bright enough to be visible to the naked eye.
 Based on parallax measurements, it is located at a distance of approximately 230 light years from the Sun.
 The system is moving closer with a radial velocity of ~42 km/s, and may come to within 35.23 pc in 1.2 million years.

-The primary, component A, is a yellow-white F-type subgiant with an apparent magnitude of +4.25.
+The primary, component Aa, is a yellow-white F-type subgiant, two times more massive than the Sun, but with 4.6 times the Sun's radius.
 It is classified as a Delta Scuti type variable star and its magnitude varies by 0.04 with a period of 0.1557 days.
-Its binary companion, component B, is also an F-type subgiant which is slightly dimmer, with a magnitude of +5.2.
+It forms a small pair with Ab, a star of undefined spectral type, with a mass 1.8 times the Sun's mass and a radius 2.5 times larger.
+Both are separated by 1.3 astronomical units and complete an orbit around each other every 265 day.
+They are visible with a combined apparent magnitude of +4.25.
+The outer, component B, is also an F-type subgiant which is slightly dimmer, with a magnitude of +5.2.
 A and B are separated by four arcseconds in the sky, and perform one orbit around their centre of mass once every 3,200 years.

 Naming

-It was a member of indigenous Arabic asterism al-Nasaq al-Yamānī, "the Southern Line" of al-Nasaqān "the Two Lines", along with α Ser (Unukalhai), ε Ser (Ba, Pa), δ Oph (Yed Prior), ε Oph (Yed Posterior), ζ Oph (Han) and γ Oph (Tsung Ching).
+It was a member of the indigenous Arabic asterism al-Nasaq al-Yamānī, "the Southern Line" of al-Nasaqān "the Two Lines", along with α Ser (Unukalhai), ε Ser (Ba), δ Oph (Yed Prior), ε Oph (Yed Posterior), ζ Oph (Han) and γ Oph (Bake-eo).